maratai/craftery/art_instruction.md

 - Nick Neddo. *The Organic Artist: Make Your Own Paint, Paper, Pigments, Prints, and More from Nature*.

+# Photography
+I realize photography, like a number of these topics, is a huge subject area; I only dip my toe in the shallows.

+- George Barr. *Why Photographs Work: 52 Great Images: Who Made Them, What Makes Them Special and Why*.

 # References

 ## References: Architecture